 - SAP already has an ecosystem of SAP partners.
 This did nothing to ameliorate the high costs of customizing SAP in the past.
 It fed into it.
 That “ecosystem of SAP partners” is about billing as many hours for ABAP and possible.
 This would be like saying people will run faster before because now they will have legs.
 Yes, but they had legs before.

 A Comprehensive Set of Tools, Platforms, and Methodologies?

 “SAP S/4HANA extensibility provides a comprehensive set of tools, platforms, and methodologies to serve the needs of customers and partners with the qualities outlined above.”

-Again, SAP offered many tools for ECC and an SDK for iOS, but none of these items have proven to be competitive with using open tools.
+Again, SAP offered many ECC tools and an SDK for iOS, but none of these items have proven to be competitive with using open tools.

 “Since SAP HANA Cloud Platform is a full-fledged development platform, they can even build completely new solutions with a loose coupling to SAP back-end systems.
 SAP HANA Cloud Platform is designed to be 100% compliant with open standards (for example, using open source software from Eclipse and Apache).”

-SAP’s development tools and related products have proven to be uncompetitive in the past and to increase the costs to customers.
-If SAP were in favor of open standards, they would make their applications accessible to already existing PaaS environments instead of channeling their customers to using 100% SAP items.
+SAP’s development tools and related products have proven to be uncompetitive in the past and increase customers’ costs.
+If SAP were in favor of open standards, they would make their applications accessible to existing PaaS environments instead of channeling their customers to using 100% SAP items.
 The idea that SAP supports open standards is “fall laughing” amusing.
 It is a massive lie.

 A Healthy Ecosystem for the HCP?